 Are there any other ways to prevent my puppy from contracting canine parainfluenza?

 When considering a kennel, the first thing you should look for is whether they require all dogs to have the vaccination against canine parainfluenza or kennel cough.
 You’ll know this through the details you’ll have to provide yourself when applying for a place for your puppy.

 If you take your puppy to kennels or day care they should check several specific factors, including their vaccination history.
 It’s likely that they will insist on your puppy being vaccinated at this point, before they are allowed to stay.

 This should ensure the virus does not enter into or spread in the vicinity.

 Other questions to ask the kennels or day care include what precautions they take with sick dogs, such as quarantine, and the protocols they have in place for cleaning and disinfection.
 Ensuring that you are aware of all of the processes in place will help to prevent your puppy from contracting canine parainfluenza.

-What to do if I think my dog is suffering?
+What should I do if I think my dog is suffering from canine parainfluenza?

 If you think your puppy is suffering from canine parainfluenza you should take them to your vet immediately.
 They will carry out a number of tests to determine whether your puppy is infected and recommend the best course of action.

 When dogs are in close quarters, the threat of a number of viruses is increased.
 It’s so important you discuss with your vet where your puppy will be spending time, so they can recommend the right vaccination schedule.